Titanium Foil Esbit 'Tray' Stove a.k.a 'BGET'

 Next I think I'm going to start working on a titanium windscreen for this stove using some of the left over foil that I have.
 The pristine little titanium stove shown below no longer looks like that.
 I've burned a handful of Esbit tabs using it now and have had consistently good burn times of upward of 15 minutes.

-I’ll admit that one significant downside of the ‘tray’ design is that it retains all of the crud and residue that get’s left behind after burning an Esbit tab.
-If I recall, the main driving factor of John Roan’s simple Esbit stove design was his reluctance to have to clean Esbit crud out of the creases of his Gram Weenie stove.
+I'll admit that one significant downside of the 'tray' design is that it retains all of the crud and residue that get's left behind after burning an Esbit tab.
+If I recall, the main driving factor of John Roan's simple Esbit stove design was his reluctance to have to clean Esbit crud out of the creases of his Trail Designs Gram Cracker stove.

 I'm actually okay with that though, at least for now.
 After more use I may get tired of the crud build up, but I still have a good case of STOS (Shiny Titanium Object Syndrome).
 We'll see how long that lasts before I get the urge to make a new stove.